Lagonda: Between the wars

 All was not well financially and the receiver was called in 1935, but the company was bought by Alan P. Good, who just outbid Rolls-Royce.
 He also persuaded W. O. Bentley to leave Rolls-Royce and join Lagonda as designer along with many of his racing department staff.
-The 4.5-litre range now became the LG45 with lower but heavier bodies and also available in LG45R Rapide form.
+The 4.5-litre range became the LG45 with lower but heavier bodies and also available in LG45R Rapide form.
 The LG45 came in three versions known as Sanction 1, 2 and 3 each with more Bentley touches to the engine.
 In 1938 the LG6, with independent front suspension by torsion bar and hydraulic brakes, came in.

-Along with ex-Rolls-Royce employees, Stuart Tresillian and Charles Sewell, and design expert Frank Feeley, Bentley hid distaste for the primitive conditions of Lagonda's factory, and got to work on the new engine that was to become his masterpiece, the V-12, launched in 1937.
+Along with ex-Rolls-Royce employees, Stuart Tresillian and Charles Sewell, and design expert Frank Feeley, Bentley hid distaste for the primitive conditions of Lagonda's factory, and got to work on the new engine that was to become his masterpiece, the Lagonda V-12 engine, launched in 1937.
 The 4,480 cc engine delivered 180 bhp and was said to be capable of going from 7 to 105 mph in top gear and to rev to 5,000 rpm.
-The car was exhibited at the 1939 New York Motor Show: "The highest price car in the show this year is tagged $8,900.
+The Lagonda V12 automobile was exhibited at the 1939 New York Motor Show: "The highest price car in the show this year is tagged $8,900.
 It is a Lagonda, known as the "Rapide" model, imported from England.
 The power plant is a twelve-cylinder V engine developing 200 horsepower."